exchhattu/TimeSeriesWeatherForecast-Regression-SVR/README.md

 book [Deep Learning with Python](https://github.com/fchollet/deep-learning-with-python-notebooks).
 The dataset contains recorded weather data comprising of 13 different features from the year 2009 to 2016.
 The record was in 10 minutes difference, which yields 6 samples per hour and 52557 samples per year.
 For 8 years, the number of samples is 420550.
-This dataset is dividing into training and testing groups in the ratio of 8:2.
+This dataset is divided into training and testing groups in the ratio of 8:2.

 ## **Method**
 * Linear regression (LR) with different regularization and loss function was